dlobba/lwb-cc2538/apps/glossy-test/test_tools/README.md

 * `initiator` defines a list of nodes that will be, **within different simulations**, the initiators.
 At every simulation there will be a single initiator.

+* `payloads` is a list containing payload values to be used in simulations packets.
+The accepted range 0 - 109

+* `powers` is a list defining the transmission power settings to be used to generate configurations.

 * `duration` defines the duration (in **seconds**) for a single simulation.